 - You’ve been burned before.
 In the past, you might have taken a leap of faith, been brave enough to face your fears and tell that special someone how you really feel about them.
 If it didn’t work out, though, you might have been left feeling humiliated, unwanted, pushed away.
 If you let your guard down again, you’re terrified that history will repeat itself.

-You might be less anxious telling them over the phone or in a letter, but nothing else truly compares to the intimacy, emotional vulnerability and profundity of telling them in person.
+You might be less anxious telling them you love them over the phone or in a letter, but nothing else truly compares to the intimacy, emotional vulnerability and profundity of telling them in person.
 Choose somewhere they’ll be comfortable and that is right contextually for your relationship.
+There are so many ways to tell someone you love them that all you need to do is find the one that fits your love story.
 If the two of you are all about the PDAs, go ahead and tell them over dinner or in the park.
 But if you know they’d prefer to hear it in private, save it for when you’re cuddled up under the duvet after spending a romantic evening together.

 Also, think about your timing.
 Spontaneity isn’t a bad thing, but make sure it’s positive spontaneity, as opposed to yelling it as something akin to a trump card during an argument.
 It should feel natural, organic.
 After a perfect date or a wonderful day together would be ideal.